andrew/ultimate-awesome/README.md

 - [awesome-chatgpt-plugins](https://github.com/ai-list/awesome-chatgpt-plugins) - A curated collection of  ChatGPT plugins.
 - [awesome-blockchain](https://github.com/blockchainplus/awesome-blockchain) - 区块链资源列表(A curated list of blockchain resources.).
 - [RS-Adversarial-Learning](https://github.com/EdisonLeeeee/RS-Adversarial-Learning) - A curated collection of adversarial attack and defense on recommender systems.
-- [awesome-expression-browser](https://github.com/federicomarini/awesome-expression-browser) - 😎 A curated list of software and resources for exploring and visualizing (browsing) expression data 😎.
 - [awesome-refreshing-llms](https://github.com/hyintell/awesome-refreshing-llms) - EMNLP'23 survey: a curation of awesome papers and resources on refreshing large language models (LLMs) without expensive retraining.
 - [dotnet-ai-resources](https://github.com/jmatthiesen/dotnet-ai-resources) - A collection of resources available to .NET developers working with AI.
 - [awesome-challenges](https://github.com/mauriciovieira/awesome-challenges) - A curated list of algorithmic challenges websites.